 - From the Scope drop-down menu, select Object.

-- Click Click to select Object and type the name of the object.
+- Click Select an Object and enter the name of the object.

 In this example, type mmbhost.

 - Locate and select the object in the list, and click Select.